Venues

 Tor

-Two venues with live gigs ranging from experimental music, post punk
+Two venues for live gigs ranging from experimental music, post punk

 and lo-fi to noise and really weird stuff.
 Both places are regularly

-rented by an agency called Twisted Robot that sets up live shows and
+rented by an agency called Twisted Robot which sets up the live shows

-parties there.
-While the Festsaal Kreuzberg has a beautiful ballroom
+and parties.
+While the Festsaal Kreuzberg carries a beautiful ballroom

-atmosphere inside and is in general mainly used for family parties and
+atmosphere inside and is usually used for family parties and Turkish

-Turkish weddings, the nearby location called West Germany is (as far
+weddings, the nearby West Germany is located inside a now defunct doctor’s

-Surely the perfect location to mess around in and be noisy.
+surgery place.
+Surely the perfect location to mess around in and be

 (www.twistedrobot.com/index.htm)